 Below is a table that provides some examples of Non-solid Food and Personal Items that are considered “liquids”:

 Each passenger may carry liquids, gels, and aerosols in travel-size containers that are 3.4 ounces or 100 milliliters.
 Each passenger is limited to one quart-size bag of liquids, gels, and aerosols.
 Common travel items that must comply with the 3-1-1 liquids rule include toothpaste, shampoo, conditioner, mouthwash, and lotion.

 Any liquid that does not meet the TSA 3-1-1 rule will either have to be checked with your luggage or will be thrown away at the security checkpoint.

 Here is a little video to help illustrate:

 There are two different scenarios here.
-Food you bring with you from home and food you buy at the airport, after you have gone through security.
+The food you bring with you from home and food you buy at the airport after you have gone through security.